mzazon/awesome-cloud-projects/azure/proactive-infrastructure-health-monitoring-service-health-update-manager/proactive-infrastructure-health-monitoring-service-health-update-manager.md

 1. **Create Azure Service Health Alert Rule**:

    Azure Service Health provides personalized alerts about Azure service issues that affect your specific resources and regions.
 By creating targeted alert rules, you can receive notifications only for incidents that impact your infrastructure, enabling proactive response to potential service disruptions.
-This foundational step ensures your monitoring system captures all relevant service health events.
+This foundational step ensures your monitoring system captures all relevant service health events that could affect your infrastructure.

    ```bash
    # Create action group for Service Health alerts